-Triggers: Avoiding or preventing conditions that stress the body, such as poor diet, not getting enough sleep, or staying in the sun for long periods of time without applying sun-block is very important in preventing oral herpes outbreaks.
+Triggers: Avoiding or preventing conditions that stress the body, such as poor diet, not getting enough sleep, or staying in the sun for long periods of time without applying sunblock is very important in preventing oral herpes outbreaks.

 Herpes simplex virus type 2 (HSV-2, genital herpes)

-Human herpesvirus type 3 (varicella-zoster virus, chickenpox)
+Human herpesvirus type 3 (varicella-zoster virus, chicken pox)

-Some experts suggest that every healthy adult without a known history of chickenpox be vaccinated.
-Adults without such a history of infection by varicella-zoster should strongly consider vaccination if they are adults who are at high risk of exposure or transmission (hospital or day care workers, parents of young children), individuals who live or work in environments in which viral transmission is likely, individuals who are in contact with people who have compromised immune systems, non-pregnant women of childbearing age, adolescents and adults living in households with children, and international travelers.
+Some experts suggest that every healthy adult without a known history of chicken pox be vaccinated.
+Adults without such a history of infection by varicella-zoster should strongly consider vaccination if they are adults who are at high risk of exposure or transmission (hospital or daycare workers, parents of young children), individuals who live or work in environments in which viral transmission is likely, individuals who are in contact with people who have compromised immune systems, nonpregnant women of childbearing age, adolescents and adults living in households with children, and international travelers.

 Women who are trying to become pregnant should postpone conception until three months after the vaccine.

 There is currently intense debate over the long-term protection of the vaccine.
-Studies have reported that more than 15% of vaccinated children still develop chickenpox (called breakthrough infections).
+Studies have reported that more than 15% of vaccinated children still develop chicken pox (called breakthrough infections).
 The long-term protective effect for adults is even less clear.
-Between 1979 and 1999, it was reported that although nine percent developed chickenpox months to years after their last vaccination, in all cases, infection was mild with none of the serious complications of adult chickenpox.
+Between 1979 and 1999, it was reported that although nine percent developed chicken pox months to years after their last vaccination, in all cases, infection was mild, with none of the serious complications of adult chicken pox.
 A 2003 study on booster shots in older adults suggests that revaccination with the live virus is safe and effective.

 Human herpesvirus type 3 (varicella-zoster virus, shingles)

-Zostavax®: Zostavax® is a live vaccine made from the herpes zoster virus that causes shingles.
-Zostavax® has been reported to reduce the incidence of herpes zoster by 51.3% in adults aged 60 and older who received the vaccine.
-The vaccine also reduced by 66.5% the number of cases of postherpetic neuralgia and reduced the severity and duration of pain and discomfort associated with shingles by 61.1%.
-Zostovax was approved by the U. S. Food and Drug Administration (FDA) in May 2006.
-The FDA recommended it only for adults aged 60 and older who meet requirements.
-These requirements include not having a life-threatening allergy to gelatin nor a life-threatening allergy to the antibiotic neomycin or other component of the herpes zoster vaccine.
-Individuals should not have a weakened immune system due to HIV/AIDS human immunodeficiency virus (HIV), acquired immunodeficiency syndrome (AIDS), or any other disease.
-Patients should also not be on other disease medications, such as steroids, radiation, or chemotherapy, which affect the immune system.
+However, the use of Zostavax® is contraindicated in certain individuals.
+For instance, Zostavax® should be avoided in individual who have life-threatening allergies to gelatin, the antibiotic neomycin, or other components of the herpes zoster vaccine.
+In addition, Zostavax® is contraindicated (inadvisable) in individuals with a weakened immune system due to human immunodeficiency virus (HIV), acquired immunodeficiency syndrome (AIDS), or any other disease.
+Patients receiving Zostavax® should not be on other disease medications, such as steroids, radiation, or chemotherapy, that affect the immune system.
 There should be no history of cancer of the bone marrow or lymphatic system, such as leukemia or lymphoma, and also no active or untreated tuberculosis.
 Side effects include headache, itching, and tenderness or redness at site of injection.